sindresorhus/sindresorhus.github.com/_apps/dato.md

 This is unfortunately not possible as Dato uses a menu, not a popover, which can’t be pinned.

+#### How can I copy a link from the event notes?
+I need to open it in a specific browser profile.

+If it's a plain URL, you can select the URL and choose “Copy Selected Text”.
+Otherwise, activate the correct browser profile and then drag and drop the link into the browser window.

 #### So this is like iStat Menus?

 iStat Menus does all the things.
 Dato is focused on date and time only.
 Dato also looks better.

 #### How is it different from Itsycal?

 Itsycal is a great app too.
-While Itsycal has more advanced calendar functionality, Dato is not just a calendar app, but also includes menu bar clock replacement, time zones, and in the future, timers.
+While Itsycal has more advanced calendar functionality, Dato is not just a calendar app, but also includes menu bar clock replacement, time zones, and more.

 #### Why the name "Dato"?